Bible App logo

 The soldiers decided to kill the prisoners so none could escape by swimming, but the centurion, determined to save Paul, stopped them.
 He gave orders for anyone who could swim to dive in and go for it, and for the rest to grab a plank.
 Everyone made it to shore safely. * * *

-When a moderate south wind came up, supposing that they had attained their purpose, they weighed anchor and began sailing along Crete, close inshore.
+When a moderate south wind came up, thinking that they had attained their purpose, they weighed anchor and began sailing along Crete, closer to shore.

-Paul said to the centurion and to the soldiers, “Unless these men remain in the ship, you yourselves cannot be saved.”
+Paul said to the centurion and the soldiers, “Unless these men remain on the ship, you yourselves cannot be saved.”

-but the centurion, wanting to bring Paul safely through, kept them from their intention, and commanded that those who could swim should jump overboard first and get to land
+but the centurion, wanting to bring Paul safely through, kept them from accomplishing their intention, and commanded that those who could swim were to jump overboard first and get to land

 Acts 27:13 AMP (Amplified Bible)